alecthomas/kong/README.md

  }
  ```

-+If one of these nodes is in the active command-line it will be called during
+If one of these nodes is in the active command-line it will be called during
-+normal validation.
+normal validation.

 ## Modifying Kong's behaviour